 My Favorite Brown Egg Layers:

 - Speckled Sussex – Mine were regular layers and never went broody.
 One of mine laid her first pullet egg before a Leghorn of the same age.

 - Australorp – Bred from Orpingtons, the Australorp (Australian Orpington) can be an excellent layer of brown eggs.
 Ours tended to be broody, but if you can find a line that isn’t they’re super at egg production.

 - Black Langhsan – One of my very favorite breeds, many Langshans lay an egg with a slight plum tint.
 My Langshans are prone to going broody.
-The Langshan was used to develop both the Orpington and Marans breeds.
+The Langshan was used to develop the Orpington, Marans, Jersey Giant, and Barnvelder breeds.

 - Rhode Island Reds – A well-bred Rhode Island Red is such a dark mahogany red that it almost appears black in color.
 These are great layers of brown eggs, so much so that a production line was created (you can easily tell you have a production RIR because they are a rusty red in color, instead of the correct dark mahogany red).

 If you’re looking for a blue or green egg layer, keep in mind that almost every breed can be broody.
 Find a breeder who has bred away from broodiness if you want to maximize egg production.